samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 #### Ability Checks in Exploration

-When a character tries to do something during exploration, you decide whether that action requires an ability check to determine success (as described in the earlier “[Resolving Outcomes](#ResolvingOutcomes)” section).
+When a character tries to do something during exploration, you decide whether that action requires an ability check to determine success (as described in the earlier "[Resolving Outcomes](#ResolvingOutcomes)" section).

 Certain situations might call for a balance between ability checks and roleplaying.
 For example, puzzles are an opportunity for players to do some problem-solving, but players can also lean on their characters’ talents and attributes to provide direction.
 A character who succeeds on an Intelligence ([Investigation](/sources/dnd/free-rules/playing-the-game#Skills)) check might notice a clue that gives the players a hint to the puzzle’s solution.